 I hope that my reasoning convinced you that software testing is more complex than it seems and it gives true value to SDLC.
 Dedicated tester who can effectively mix different test approaches, who remembers about the context, who has broad business and technical knowledge and critical thinking mindset can be an invaluable asset to your team.

-If you’d like to know more about the testing process in DeSmart feel free to contact us at email@example.com or leave a comment below.
+If you’d like to know more about the testing process in Desmart feel free to contact us at email@example.com.